underscore-zi/delirious/README.md

 ## Modules

+### AreaLoader (2025-02-10)

+Spirals around your current position loading in chunks with an ever widening radius.
+Useful for checking out potential portal skip locations to see if you can find the overworld path.
+This requires a Baritone patch that isn't yet public for non-nether elytra flying.

 ### DisplacedStack (2025-01-28)

 Highlight displaced blocks around minecarts and dungeon spawners.
 A displaced block is one that is entirely surrounded by